trunk-io/plugins/tests/readme.md

 Additional configuration can be passed by prepending `npm test` with environment variables.
 Options
 include:

-- `PLUGINS_TEST_CLI_VERSION` replaces the repo-wide trunk.yaml's specified cli-version
+- `PLUGINS_TEST_CLI_VERSION` replaces the repo-wide [`trunk.yaml`](../.trunk/trunk.yaml)'s specified
+  cli-version
-- `PLUGINS_TEST_CLI_PATH` specifies an alternative path to a trunk binary
+- `PLUGINS_TEST_CLI_PATH` specifies an alternative path to a trunk launcher
 - `PLUGINS_TEST_LINTER_VERSION` specifies a linter version semantic (KnownGoodVersion | Latest |
   Snapshots | version).
 Latest is the default.
-- `PLUGINS_TEST_UPDATE_SNAPSHOTS` if "true" tells tests to use an exact match of the linter version when checking the output.
-Only set this if a linter has introduced a results change with a version change.
+- `PLUGINS_TEST_UPDATE_SNAPSHOTS` if `true`, tells tests to use an exact match of the linter version when checking the output.
+Only set this if a linter has introduced a output variation with a version change.

 ### CI

-PRs will run 4 types of tests:
+PRs will run 5 types of tests across both ubuntu and macOS:

 1. Enable and test all linters with their `known_good_version`, if applicable.
 To replicate this behavior, run: `PLUGINS_TEST_LINTER_VERSION=KnownGoodVersion npm test`.
 If the